 Some of the variables may only contain data for a few cases and mostly missing cases.
 For example, the OP dataset contains the variable LOCTYPE 'Location Type', which has missing values for 96% of records.
-The variable selection list contains a column ("counts") with counts of how many records contain non-missing data for each variable.

 The missing cases have been recorded with the coded '-1' for most variables.
 A few variables requested by CLS did not contain information for the cohort members (i.e. VIND, 'V code indicator' OR WELL_BABY_IND 'Well baby indicator flag').
 These variables did not contain any useful information and were removed.